This section is a work in progress, the research continues...

 Article 2, Nov.
 2025 (View Finder Variations):

 Wide Angle Finder OR 2403-1: There are two versions of this finder, both with the same code number and they are quite similar.
 The primary difference is that the front sight of the later iteration is painted Black.
 We assume this is for better visibility during use.
-It is interesting that on the early version of this one, as well as the earliest Sports type above, there is a pad of what appears to be the same material as the body covering, glued to the bottom part which will rest on the Sogno's top plate, no doubt to avoid scratching.
+It is interesting that on the early version of this one, as well as the earliest Sports type above, there is a pad of what appears to be the same material as the body covering, glued to the bottom part which would rest on the Sogno's top plate, no doubt to avoid scratching.
 Just a small thing which shows the extra attention to detail in the early days, when the Ducati brothers were still in control.
 Note that the early non-painted version is rarely seen.

 ----------End----------

 (All of the above is subject to change as additional information becomes available.
 And, should you know of any earlier published articles or books where any of the above Variations may have already been described, please forward us a link (or info) so that we may give proper credit to the discoverer.
-And, as always, if you have any information to share to expand our knowledge, please contact us!
+And, as always, if you have any information to share to expand the collecting communities knowledge, please contact us!
 Thank you.)